zaferemreocak/Paddlify/README.md

-# Object Oriented Software Design

-This repository contains Object-Oriented Software Design project files which is written in Java.

-- Paddlify Game
+# Paddlify Game

+Paddlify is a game which players should destroy all bricks to get the highest score.